 This is an advanced course in Programmable Logic Controllers in programming and hardware using Allen-Bradley programmable logic controllers family.
 Students will use programmable logic controllers in industrial automation environments.
-PLC installation and maintenance will be covered in this course.
+PLC installation, maintenance and RSLogix 5000 will be covered in this course.